List of Disney's Mulan characters: Chien-Po

-Chien-Po, also known as Po, is a member of the trio.
+Chien-Po, also known as Po, is the big, bald, burly member of the trio, towering over them and most of the other soldiers in the army.
 His signature color is blue in Mulan and green in Mulan II.
-Though calm, spiritual, and, good-natured, he is naïve and loves food.
-He also possesses great physical strength, being able to lift multiple people and a massive stone statue with ease.
+Though calm, spiritual, gentle, and good-natured, he is slightly naïve and loves food.
+Despite his obesity, he possesses great physical strength, being able to lift multiple people and a massive stone statue with ease, and his appearance and serenity seem to be inspired by Buddhist imagery, given that he bears more than a passing resemblance to classical depictions of Budai.

 In Mulan II, he wants to marry a woman who is good at cooking and preparing food.
-He later falls in love with Princess Su, with the two bonding based on their love of food.
+He later falls in love with Princess Su, the youngest of the three princesses, with the two bonding based on their love of food.

 In the 2020 live-action remake, he is portrayed by Doua Moua.
+He lacks the calm and serene disposition of his animated counterpart, but retains the same love of food.

 General Li

 General Li (voiced by James Shigeta) was Li Shang's father and a high-ranking member of the Chinese army, who was killed along with his troops in a battle against the Hun army while trying to protect a village.
 After Li Shang and his battalion discover the village destroyed and the Chinese army wiped out, Chien-Po finds General Li's helmet and delivers it to Shang as proof of his death.
 Shang creates a makeshift shrine for his father using his sword and the helmet to honor him, while Mulan leaves a doll, which Shan Yu found and left behind in the village, at the shrine to honor the villagers killed in the attack.